Northwest Indiana Birding Opportunities - Tippecanoe River State Park

 Parking: Parking is available on the east side of the waterfowl area/lake, in the River Picnic Area, near the park’s firetower, at the Tepicon Recreation Building and in several other locations at the property.

 Nearby Amenities: Vault toilets are located throughout the property.
 The property office has modern restrooms and is open 7 days/week during the summer months and 5 days/week during the winter.
 The town of Winamac is located 3 miles to the south with several restaurants and gas stations.
-Overnight lodging is available in the town of Knox, located 10 miles north of the park.
+Overnight lodging is available in Rochester, located 30 miles east of the park.
 The park also has overnight accommodations with rent-a-camp camper cabins, and a campground with both electric and primitive sites.

 Accessibility: There are accessible restrooms located in some areas of the park and the River Picnic Area has a flat walkway with access to an overlook of the river.